robang74/redfishos/README.md

 First of all, it is important to notice that this project does not aim to reach the end-user market directly.
 The RFOS marketing targets are the vendors, the distributors, the engineers, and the modders, including those who are doing such activities as hobbies.
 More information are available in the [marketing page](marketing.md).

 Just to give you an idea: a Linux-based OS is about 1.5GB, while a modern Android system (10+) is about 2.5GB.
 The RedFish OS image is less than 30MB and includes the kernel with all the drivers compiled in, the vendor's binary firmwares, the command-line applications, and the networking services.
+The Sony firmware boot takes 20 seconds, while RedFish OS takes 5 seconds from when the Linux kernel starts to run and when all the services are ready.

 To learn how your business can benefit from the RedFish OS adoption, check this [PDF presentation](RedFishOS-presentation-A4.pdf) introduced by a less than 200 words executive summary.